Transforming the cocoa industry: stop child slavery

 - Traceability, from farmer coop to producer

-- Inventory management, including registration of waste and loss
+- Inventory management, with registration of waste and loss

 - Multitenancy, multi language and advanced authorisation